BTHS District 201

 A physical examination is required for entrance into 9th grade and/or when transferring into the district.
 The physical exam must be documented on the State of Illinois Certificate of Child Health Examination form.
 In order for the physical exam to be valid, the health history portion of the form must be completed and signed by the parent/guardian.
 The EXAM MUST be dated within one year prior to the date the student enters school.

 Physical examinations may be acquired through your primary medical provider.
 If you DO NOT have a primary medical provider, you may contact your school nurse or the St. Clair County Health Department for referrals.

-All children in ninth grade must present proof of having been examined by a licensed dentist before May 15 of the current school year in accordance with rules adopted by the IDPH.
-If a child in the ninth grade fails to present proof by May 15, the school may hold the child’s report card until the child presents proof: (1) of a completed dental examination, or (2) that a dental examination will take place within 60 days after May 15.
-TheSuperintendent or designee shall ensure that parent(s)/guardian(s) are notified of this dental examination requirement at least 60 days before May 15 of each school year.
+All children in ninth grade must present proof of having been examined by a licensed dentist before May 15th of the current school year in accordance with rules adopted by the IDPH.
+If a child in the ninth grade fails to present proof by May 15th, the school may hold the child’s report card until the child presents: (1) proof of a completed dental examination, (2) proof of a completed Dental Examination Waiver form, or (3) proof of a dental appointment that will take place within 60 days after May 15th.
+TheSuperintendent or designee shall ensure that parent(s)/guardian(s) are notified of this dental examination requirement at least 60 days before May 15th of each school year.